sahaarnav3/workasana-backend/README.md

 > "email": "john.doe@example.com" <br>
 > "password": "securePassword123"

-### use above 'sample' credentials for generating token.
+### use above 'sample' credentials for logging in.